dopaminedtox/dopaminedtox/README.md

 Join [dopaminedtox](https://t.me/dopaminedtox)!

-- ⬜️ Lot of things I forgot
+- ⬜️ Lot of other things

 # Check lists

 - ✅ _Cheap_ dopamine sources
-- ⬜️ Another very fun check list, love ☑ check lists
+- ⬜️ Another very fun check list, love check lists

 # FAQ

 1. Q: Can I share notes, thoughts and emotions about this book I read with my fellas on IG?
-A: That's non of my business!
-But wait, this kind of dopamine we getting isn't _cheap_ at all.
+A: That's none of my business!
+But wait, this kind of dopamine we are getting isn't _cheap_ at all.
 Look how much time we spent on it, ⏳ is 💰.
 Sure take one

-2. Q: It 🧠 hearts, especially first 3 weeks!
+2. Q: It 🧠 hurts, especially first 3 weeks!
 A: Have you tried 💪🏾 gym?
 Or quit 🚭 smoking?
-It hearts too.
+It hurts too.
 Most of all first 3 weeks.
 There is some kind of nice book about it.
 Anyway, reward will be significant

 3. Q: Isn't it a downshifting?
 A: Yes - You will work hard to get same amount of dopamine.
-A: No - Quality and pleasure of getting things done worth it
+A: No - Quality and pleasure of getting things done are worth it

-4. Q: Why you doing this?
-A: I've done this before (it was great!) and doing it right now, A: Hope it would be useful for you
+4. Q: Why are you doing this?
+A: I've done this before (it was great!) and I am doing it right now, A: Hope it would be useful for you

-5. Q: I'm apple geek with a burnout, can I do it fancy?
+5. Q: I'm an apple geek with a burnout, can I do it fancy?
 A: Sure, [here](./useful-tips.md) are some tips for you

 # Sources